signum-network/signum-pool/README.md

-# Signum Pool: choose your share (language) freely
+# Signum Pool: open-source, fair, auditable

 An open-source, fair, and auditable Signum mining pool software where miners can choose their *Share Model* freely.